Mikhail Shats: Political activity

 Together with Tatiana Lazareva, Shats supported the Sozidaniye Charitable Foundation, which assisted orphanages, children's homes, boarding schools, hospitals, and children undergoing treatment in clinics.
 They also supported the Downside Up Charitable Foundation and actively participated in the foundation's events dedicated to changing society's attitude towards children with Down syndrome.

 Shats joined the Russian protest movement (also known as the Bolotnaya revolution) in December 2011.
-Later, he took part in the elections to the Coordinating Council of the Russian Opposition and was ranked eighth on the candidates' list.
+Later, he took part in the elections for the Coordinating Council of the Russian Opposition and was ranked eighth on the candidates' list.
 Due to his participation in the protests, Shats was fired from the STS TV channel in 2012.

 In March 2013, Shats recorded a video appeal in support of the LGBT community and spoke out against the law banning the so-called "propaganda of homosexuality".
 He was also a member of the public council of the Russian Jewish Congress.

 In February 2022, Shats signed an anti-war letter condemning the Russian government for waging war against Ukraine.